ashleefoureyes/DataFlame/README.md

 # DataFlame

+A hockey data tool written in Python 3.9, utilizing the Dash framework.

 ## Status (As of Friday, November 19th)
 The current revision is meant to be a UI overview.
 Most work done to date has been focused on data loading/handling and base UI development, so no deep analysis functionality has been developed.